 The specific tuition fee levels vary depending on the course and programme.

-The tuition rates for most degree programmes and full-time studies range from SEK 90,000 to SEK 140,000 per year, depending on the field of study.
+The tuition rates for degree programmes and full-time studies range from SEK 93,000 per year to highest 364,000 per year, depending on the field of study.

 The tuition is to be paid via an international bank transfer (wire-transfer).

 After the admissions process is completed, and the Letter of Acceptance is generated, the tuition invoice is sent via email, along with the payment instructions.

 Details about the tuition payment process

 The first instalment of the tuition fee must be paid before your application for a residence permit can be processed.

 The Swedish Migration Agency processes all the residence permit applications of non-EU/EEA citizens visiting Sweden.
 Per their protocol an application for residence permit for studies will not be processed if the first instalment tuition is not paid.

 Further information related to the residence permit is available on the Migration Agency's webpages.

 The Swedish Migration Agency does not grant a residence permit for students admitted to:

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, Estonia, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland*, United Kingdom